Lab 1: Where's the Water?

 Part C: 30 minutes

 Activity Overview and Teaching Materials

 In Part A, Students begin their study of drought by reading a statement from the World Water Council about the importance of water to life.
 They also examine a unique cartogram that depicts water consumption around the world.
-Provided with a table of data on global water distribution, students use a spreadsheet program or a calculator to learn what a small portion of the world's water is readily available for human use.
+Provided with this table of data on global water distribution (Excel 2007 (.xlsx) PRIVATE FILE 11kB Aug6 18), students use a spreadsheet program or a calculator to learn what a small portion of the world's water is readily available for human use.
 Part A also suggests an optional hands-on activity to kinesthetically reinforce the relative lack of freely available freshwater resources.

 In Part B, students consider the quantity of water that moves through hydrologic cycle and approximate residence times that it spends in each step of the cycle.